-The idea is debated when you get to details.
-I have also know Christians to bristle when they see the term, in part, perhaps because Gould was a avowed atheist.
+The idea is debated when you get into details.
+I have also known Christians to bristle when they see the term, in part, perhaps because Gould was an avowed atheist.

 Still, in the Christianity/evolution discussion, Christians are generally happy with half of NOMA: science can’t tell us what to believe.
 But they are less happy about the other half: the Bible can’t tell science where it is wrong.

 From where I sit at the present moment, I think both halves of NOMA are right.
 I never use the term in The Evolution of Adam, but in retrospect, the idea sits pretty comfortably in the background of the whole book.

 The various branches of modern science have made tremendous advances in our understanding of cosmic, geological, and biological evolution.
 We know a lot.
 Far from everything, as any good scientist will readily admit, but a lot.

 But when scientists conclude from their work that a higher power does not exist, or that this or that religious tradition is not “true,” they have overstepped their bounds, because spiritual reality is not subject to the rules of scientific inquiry.

 Faith is a different kind of “knowing.”
 People are free to reject faith, of course, but to do so on the basis of the lack of scientific corroboration for God is precisely the problem NOMA speaks against.

 And zeroing in on the Bible and saying that science has “disproven” Genesis displays ignorance of the nature of biblical literature, assuming that it can and should be evaluated by the rules of scientific inquiry.

 Christians mirroring these missteps when they dismiss evolution on the basis of its alleged incompatibility with “biblical teaching.”